 - SynthEdit made VST3 plugins are unstable in Reaper.

 - Some modules from the older version of SynthEdit are not compatible with VST3: e.g. Float-Scaler (please replace with Float-Scaler2).

 - Oversampling a synthesizer will not work unless the oversampled container contains a Patch-Automator module.

-- "Ignore Program Change" does not work in 64-bit plugins.
+- "Ignore Program Change" on controls does not work in 64-bit plugins.
 This is because 64-bit plugins hold presets externally on disk.